postmanlabs/labs-docs/src/pages/docs/publishing-your-api/documenting-your-api.md

 1. On the API's overview, expand a collection and select **View full documentation**.
 1. Select the edit icon <img alt="Edit icon" src="https://assets.postman.com/postman-docs/documentation-edit-icon-v8-10.jpg#icon" width="18px"> next to any description and use [the built-in editing tools](/docs/publishing-your-api/authoring-your-documentation/) to author content.

-> Schema documentation cannot be edited directly.
+> Schema documentation can't be edited directly.
 Instead, [edit your API's definition](/docs/designing-and-developing-your-api/developing-an-api/defining-an-api/) and then select **Save**.
 Postman automatically updates the API docs to reflect the latest changes to your definition.

 <!-- TO DO: UPDATE SCREENSHOT -->
 <img alt="Editing API documentation" src="https://assets.postman.com/postman-docs/documentation-editing-api-docs-v9-12.jpg" width="1106px">